AVAA Introduction Who We Are

 Activities —

-We deliver education, training, and professional development, support members through policy advocacy, and strengthen the sector’s reputation through communication and engagement.
+We deliver education, training, and professional development, major events like the AVC26 Conference, and support members through policy advocacy, and strengthen the sector’s reputation through communication and engagement.
 Our activities are shaped by member input, ensuring AVAA remains responsive, relevant, and effective in promoting professional excellence.

 As the 2025-30 AVAA Strategic Plan sets out, we collaborate with industry, government, and community stakeholders to strengthen professionalism and trust.
 We contribute to policy discussions on regulatory reform, promote ethical practice, and engage with the business community to ensure our sector remains recognised, respected, and influential in decision-making.

 Working with AVAA means partnering in professionalism.
-As a member, industry partner, or government body, you gain access to expertise, standards, and advocacy that strengthen outcomes.
+As a member, industry partner, government body, or journalist you gain access to expertise, standards, and advocacy that strengthen outcomes.
 Through this collaboration, we advance auctioneering and valuation, ensuring confidence in the profession and its practitioners.

 AVAA Membership — It’s a great time to get involved